This Jerusalem food post is from Claudia Tavani from My Adventures Across the World.

 Yet Israelis love pita, which is also unleavened and comes in different varieties, including wholemeal.
 A good pita stuffed with salads and falafel (see below) or meats makes for an excellent meal.

-Also another kind of bread, which is most commonly eaten during Shabbat dinner, is challah.
+Also another kind of bread, which is most commonly eaten during Shabbat dinner and as a Hanukkah food, is challah.
 But it is thick and on the dry side, and a little bit sweeter than regular bread.

 Beigeleh (in Hebrew) or Ka’akh (in Arabic) are huge loops of bread.
 While the whose texture is similar to bagels, which are coated in sesame seeds often sold in little carts all around the Old City and the Muslim Quarters.
 And it is perfect for dipping in hummus.